The Massive Flat Space Limit of Cosmological Correlators: Cosmological Phonon Collider

 On the RHS of the equations above, in the argument of the off-shell four-points $F_{\text{SE,SB}}$, we have set $\omega_i=c_sk_i (i=1,2,3)$ and have taken the soft limit $k_4\to 0$.
 Therefore, by conservation of momentum, we have $s=|\bm{k}_1+\bm{k}_2|\to k_3$.
 Notice that the intermediate momentum $s$ is not rescaled with the speed of sound, which reflects the fact that the exchanged fields have unit sound speeds.

-As shown in the equations above, the same WS operator $\hat{{\cal W}}_{1,2}$ generates the SE1/2 and SB1/2 diagrams from their respective tree-level and one-loop seeds.
+As shown in the equations above, the same WS operator $\hat{{\cal W}}_{1,2}$ generates the SE1/2 and SB1/2 diagrams from the corresponding tree-level and one-loop seeds.
 This is due to the identical derivative structure in the external legs of these diagrams.
-It is also important to note that the equations above include only one permutation in each channel, and thus the result is not manifestly symmetric under permutations of $k_1,k_2$ and $k_3$.
-The full three-point function, however, is obtained by summing over all permutations and all channels, hence fully permutation symmetric.\\
+It is also important to note that in the equations above we have considered only one permutation in each channel, and thus the result is not manifestly symmetric under permutations of $k_1,k_2$ and $k_3$.
+The full three-point function, however, is the sum over all permutations and all channels, hence fully permutation symmetric.\\

 \textbf{Seed correlators in the MFS limit.} Having established the relationship between the $\pi$ three-point function and the four-point functions of the conformally coupled field, the remaining task is to compute the latter seed correlators.
 In the MFS limit, these are given by